duguyihou/react-native-turbo-image/README.md

 - Support New Architecture. see the [example](https://github.com/duguyihou/APPLibTest)
 - Support authorization headers
-- Support thumbhash and blurhash for placeholder
+- Support thumbhash, blurhash and memoryCacheKey for placeholder
 - Memory cache, aggressive LRU disk cache and HTTP disk cache
 - Prefetch, dispose, cleanMemoryCache and cleanDiskCache
 - Written in TypeScript, Swift and Kotlin